iDempiere-micro/Docs/README.md

 So instead of building everything from scratch you simply:

-- choose the modules you need and include them in your Java or Kotlin OSGi code (you can start with our [empty Scaffold project](https://github.com/iDempiere-micro/Scaffold))
+- **choose the iDempiere modules** you need and include them in your Java or Kotlin OSGi code (you can start with our [empty Scaffold project](https://github.com/iDempiere-micro/Scaffold))
-- enhance the database with your custom tables and views
+- enhance the database with your **custom tables and views**
-- extend the standard iDempiere code if needed
+- **extend the standard iDempiere code** if needed
-- use the resulting application as a REST server with builtin authentication, users & roles etc., all the functionality from iDempiere modules included plus your custom code
+- use the resulting application as a **REST server** with builtin authentication, users & roles etc., all the functionality from iDempiere modules included plus your custom code

 Note: this is not an end-user application.
 This is a LEGO-style back-end building kit.